mhartzel/vim_python3_ide_installer/README.md

 - Compile and install vim from source with Python3 support.
 - Download and install 256 color capable urxvt terminal emulator and set it up to use clipboard and the Terminus font.
 - Install vim plugins Pathogen and Tagbar to make vim a Python3 IDE.
+- Install Syntastic and Pyflakes.
+- Install Supertab and Pydoc.
 - Remove most color schemes that come with vim, leaving only: default, desert, murphy and slate.
 - Install 256 color vim colorschemes: desert256, distinguished, jellybeans.
 - Sets colorscheme desert256 as the default colorscheme.